 One of many McCarran efforts carried out by Bechtel-managed project teams was a major runway upgrade completed in 2009, ahead of schedule.

 Crews removed some 144,000 cubic yards (110,000 cubic meters) of asphalt and replaced it with about 60 percent concrete and 50 percent new asphalt.
-This was equivalent to the amount of material needed to construct a broad sidewalk from Las Vegas to Portland, Oregon.
+This is equivalent to the amount of material needed to construct a broad sidewalk from Las Vegas to Portland, Oregon.

 The runway job included recycling all of the asphalt, unreinforced concrete, electrical cable, and scrap metal removed from the work site.